 “If you didn’t hear what took place, let me tell you.
 The McKanzels have Caleb, and the only way to get him back is to leave Rona Island.
-Now, I know this has been home to everyone here, as it is for us.
+Now, I know this has been home to everyone here, as it has been for us.
 But I agreed to the terms.”

-A murmur of descent arose, with some, suggesting other ideas.
+A murmur of descent arose, with some suggesting other ideas.
 Captain Munro signaled for silence again.
 “There is more here than we have time to decipher.
 It may be that the McKanzels plan to tell Lord Vilo we stole his food.
-And if that happens, Rona Island will be a difficult place to live.”
+And if that happens, Rona Island will become a difficult place for us to live.”

 “Munro, what are we going to do?”
 Yeva asked.

 He put his arm around her, then looked at his crew.
-“We always take care of our family, and that includes you.
-Rolan sails the Griffin to Northport with their seven people.
-Those assigned to commandeer a ship, get your crew ready to sail.”
+“We always take care of our family, and that includes you all.
+Rolan, I need you to sail the Griffin to Northport with your seven people.
+Those assigned to command any of the other ships, get your crews ready to sail.”